MohammedIshaqKhanReal/Portfolio/README.md

 Tools: Python, yFinance, BeautifulSoup

-🧮 04 – SQL Data Analysis (SQLite + Python)
+🧮 04.
+SQL Project – Chicago Socioeconomic & Crime Data Analysis
 Description:
 Analyzed real-world datasets using SQL in a Jupyter Notebook environment, focusing on data from the city of Chicago.

 What it does:
 Performs SQL queries to extract insights from relational databases and answer real-world analytical questions.

-Why it exists:
+Why:
 Demonstrates foundational and advanced SQL skills for data science workflows using real datasets in a Python environment.

-Key features / technologies used:
+Tools:
-SQLite, Python, Jupyter Notebooks, SELECT, WHERE, JOINs, GROUP BY, subqueries, stored procedures, and database schema exploration.
+SQLite, Python, Jupyter Notebooks

 🏠 05.
 Data Analysis with Python – Housing Price Prediction
 Description: